Table of Contents

-Home Chef is a weekly subscription meal delivery service designed to provide you with everything you need to bring more delicious meals and moments to the table, no matter how busy you are.
-It comes with many choices for delicious meals including the number of servings, ingredients to avoid, and ordering extras – like fresh fruit and smoothies.
+Home Chef is a weekly subscription meal delivery service designed to provide you with everything you need to bring more delicious meals to the table conveniently.
+Home Chef offers a variety of meal options and personalization.
+For example, you can adjust the number of servings or exclude specific ingredients.

 RELATED: Green Chef Review

 My first order from Home Chef

 As previously mentioned, ordering was simple and incredibly user-friendly.
 I ordered four meals: hickory-seasoned salmon with everything bagel cauliflower, burrata and prosciutto flatbread, shrimp linguine, and maple cranberry bone-in pork chops.

 Delivery was on time and conveniently placed right in front of my door.
 The meal ingredients were of good quality and most pre-portioned for the recipe.
 However, total cook time took approximately 10-15 minutes longer than the estimation on the recipe card.
 The prolonged cooking time was likely because I wasn’t familiar with some of the cooking techniques.

 Honestly, if I were to continue to order meals, I would become much more comfortable with the techniques in the recipes.
 This is an unexpected benefit because I didn’t realize that ordering from Home Chef would improve my cooking skills!